aykioe/cautious-umbrella-/README.md

-This document explains every part of both Root Flow sketches in plain English.
+This document explains every part of both POD sketches in plain English.

 No prior programming knowledge is assumed.
 Each section maps directly to a